 - Emphasize that you would like to volunteer without pay.

-- Cold emailing is a numbers game, so you have to email many institutions as you can to increase your chances of getting accepted.
+- Cold emailing is a numbers game, so you have to email as many institutions as possible to increase your chances of getting accepted.

-In case you get accepted in several research institutions, there are a few things you can consider to help you make a rational decision.
+If you get accepted into several research institutions, you can consider a few things to help you make a rational decision.
 These factors include:

 - Interpersonal Dynamic — You also need to visit the research institution and make sure that you are comfortable with every member you will be working with during your research period.
-Otherwise, your research project won’t be a success if you are not comfortable working with members of that research institution.
+Otherwise, your research project won't succeed if you are not comfortable working with members of that research institution.